snu-sf-class/swpp202401/practice-materials/assignments/assn2/README.md

 in the module implementation unit.
 Such functions are marked with `// [TOFIX]!!!`.

+`Something` and `Nothing` are in a `VALID` state when constructed.
+Moving functions may put an object in a `MOVED_FROM` state.
+You may only assign to & destroy `MOVED_FROM` object.
+Calling other operations on a `MOVED_FROM` object is considered as UB.
+That is, you may implement it whichever way you prefer (exception, exit, trap, whatever...), and we won't test such cases.

 If your implementation passes every test, you'll get the full mark.